Street Sharks: United Kingdom

 In 1996, BMG Video released three VHS tapes in the United Kingdom, featuring the same episodes as the U.S. VHS's, although the first tape was retitled as Jawsome!.

 In 2004, Anchor Bay U.K. released a single-DVD/VHS volume featuring the first 4 episodes.

 In 2005, Avenue Entertainment released two DVD volumes containing two episodes each: Volume 1 featured "Sharkbite" and "Shark Fight" and Volume 2 featured "Sky Sharks" and "Shark of Steel".

 Tie-in products

-In 1996, Archie Comics released a short-lived comic book series based on Street Sharks.
-They published a three-issue miniseries which was based on the first three episodes of the series, and a regular comic series, which lasted three issues.
+In 1996, Archie Comics released a small number of comic books based on Street Sharks.
+These included a three-issue miniseries which adapted the first three episodes of the cartoon, and an ongoing comic series, which lasted three issues.
+A new Street Sharks limited comic series from IDW Publishing is scheduled to launch in September 2025 for the 30th anniversary.
+The series is written by Stephanie Williams with art by Ariel Medel, and will run for five issues.

-From 1994 to 1997, Mattel released a line of Street Sharks action figures.
+From 1995 to 1997, Mattel released a line of Street Sharks action figures.; A relaunch of the action figures was announced by Mattel in 2024 for the series' 30th anniversary, featuring Ripster, Jab, and Slash in the first wave; figures for Streex, Big Slammu, and Dr. Piranoid have also been revealed.